Mercedes Moltó

-Mercedes Molto (born Mercedes Moltó Contreras on February 21, 1974, in Barcelona, Spain) is a Spanish-born Mexican actress.
+Mercedes Moltó Contreras (born 21 February 1974, in Barcelona, Spain), known as Mercedes Molto, is a Spanish-born Mexican actress.

 Biography

-Molto was born February 21, 1974, in Barcelona, Spain.
+Molto was born 21 February 1974, in Barcelona, Spain.
 She is the daughter of Panamanian otorhinolaryngology medical surgeon Dr. José Moltó Ordoñez and Mercedes Contreras.
 She completed her primary and secondary studies in Panama, former student of officially CIDMI since she graduated from the International College of Mary Immaculate, located in La Alameda, Panama, is one of the best schools in Panama and there are still teachers who remember her fondly.
 She studied at CEA Televisa and has participated in a number of telenovelas of that company.
 At the age of sixteen, she arrived in Mexico, where she began her acting career.

-On September 15, 2007, she married surgeon Noel Salgado.
+On 15 September 2007, she married surgeon Noel Salgado.
 In 2013 after 6 years of marriage, they announced they were getting divorced.
 She currently lives in Miami.